 Born in Chelyabinsk, Russia on 27th May 1991 she started playing tennis when she was 8 years old three days a week, just for fun.
 She started playing junior tournaments and when she proved she was the best in her age group she decided to take tennis more seriously.

-When she was 10-years-old the family moved to Moscow because the level of coaches and players to practise with was better there and she is now coached by Viktor Pavlov.
+When she was 10-years-old the family moved to Moscow because the level of coaches and players to practice with was better there and she is now coached by Viktor Pavlov.

 In 2009 she won the Australian Open Junior Grand Slam girls singles, beating Britain’s Laura Robson which she said is the best memory in her short tennis career.